"Normal" phylogenetic networks may be emerging as the leading class: Case for normal networks III: Mathematical workability and universality

 The third part of the case is that normal networks have a set of mathematical properties that are unique, and biologically informative.

 For instance, {every} internal tree vertex in a normal network is the least common ancestor (in the graph theoretic sense) of two leaves~\cite{willson2010properties-of-n}.
+This means that every internal tree vertex carries a specific biological piece of information, and is a complement to the fact that every vertex, whether tree or reticulation, is visible in a normal network (as mentioned earlier).

+Some other mathematical properties have already been described in previous sections on reconstruction and identifiability, for instance: a normal network with $r$ reticulations displays exactly $2^r$ distinct trees, is uniquely determined by the trees it displays, and can be reconstructed from those trees by a polynomial time algorithm.
+The broader question of whether a given set of trees can be displayed by a normal phylogenetic network, can also now be determined algorithmically, using ``cherry-picking'' sequences~\cite{bordewich2024set}.

-This means that every internal tree vertex carries a specific biological piece of information.
-Another example is that normal networks display any given tree at most once~\cite{willson2012tree-average-di,cordue2014phylogenetic-ne}.
-Neither of these results extend to the larger class of tree-child networks, and both point to a significant efficiency in the class of normal networks: they represent information that we have, but with minimal redundancy.
+These results are surprisingly strong, and point to a significant efficiency in the class of normal networks: normal networks represent information that we have, but with minimal redundancy.

 Finally, the icing on the cake.
+There is a sense in which focussing on normal networks is not in fact neglecting other classes of network, for two significant reasons.

+The first is that it has recently been shown that in the limit, the normal networks are effectively \emph{all} phylogenetic networks, as long as the number of reticulations is bounded relative to the number of leaves~\cite{fuchs2024asymptotic}.
+More precisely, if the number of reticulations is constant, or grows sufficiently slowly with $n$, then the proportion of all possible binary phylogenetic networks on $n$ leaves that are normal tends to 1 as $n$ grows.

-Focussing on normal networks is not in fact neglecting other classes of network, because it has recently been shown that every phylogenetic network has a uniquely defined ``normalization''.
-More precisely, there is a well-defined and fast process (polynomial time), that discards redundant vertices and edges in a network to yield a canonical normal network~\cite{francis2021normalising}.
-An example of a normalization is shown in the Figure.
-This captures the key information in \emph{any} given network: the information that is in fact reconstructable, that is, the vertices and edges whose evolutionary signal may be visible in the leaves.
+The second recent development is the result that {every} phylogenetic network has a uniquely defined ``normalization''.
+That is, there is a well-defined and polynomial time process that discards redundant vertices and edges in a network to yield a canonical normal network~\cite{francis2021normalising}.
+The process takes the set of visible vertices from the network, then constructs their Hasse diagram based on directed paths in the original network, and finally suppresses redundant vertices of degree two.

+An example of a normalization is shown in Figure~\ref{fig}.
+The normalization captures the key information in \emph{any} given network: the information that is in fact reconstructable, that is, the vertices and edges whose evolutionary signal may be visible in the leaves.
 If one has data that evolved from a process on a network, reconstructing the normalization of the network is the sweet spot: both the most information reasonable to hope for, and the most that can practically be obtained.